US Senate Rejects Democrat-Sponsored Government Funding Bill

 Sputnik International

-The US Senate on Wednesday rejected the US government funding bill proposed by the Democrats.
+The Republican-controlled US Senate on Thursday voted to reject the US government funding bill, proposed by the Democrats.

 americas